TPclan/EduMemory/Game-dev-notes.md

 - add multiple high scores
 - with high score add your name
 - choose your card deck or make your own.
+- add a small form so people canget updates on new versions.
+Add email, name and comments to Hasura. send auto email after.
+Could add phone for a text message.